-AC5 is designed to be a biocompatible synthetic peptide comprising naturally occurring amino acids.
-When applied to a wound, AC5 intercalates into the interstices of the connective tissue where it self-assembles into a physical, mechanical structure that provides a barrier to leaking substances, such as blood.
-AC5 is designed for direct application as a liquid, which we believe will make it user-friendly and able to conform to irregular wound geometry.
-Additionally, AC5 is not sticky or glue-like, which we believe will enhance its utility in the setting of minimally invasive and laparoscopic surgeries.
-Further, in certain settings, AC5 lends itself to a concept that we call Crystal Clear SurgeryTM because the transparency and physical properties of AC5 enable a surgeon to operate through it in order to maintain a clearer field of vision and prophylactically stop or lessen bleeding as it starts.
+AC5 is being designed as a product containing synthetic biocompatible peptides comprising L amino acids, commonly referred to as naturally occurring amino acids.
+When applied to a wound, AC5 intercalates into the interstices of the connective tissue where it self-assembles into a physical, mechanical nanoscale structure that provides a barrier to leaking substances, such as blood.
+AC5 may be applied directly as a liquid, which we believe will make it user-friendly and able to conform to irregular wound geometry.
+Additionally, AC5 does not possess sticky or glue-like handling characteristics, which we believe will enhance its utility in several settings, including minimally invasive surgical procedures.
+Further, in certain settings, AC5 lends itself to a concept that we call Crystal Clear Surgery TM ; the transparency and physical properties of AC5 may enable a surgeon to operate through it in order to maintain a clearer field of vision and prophylactically stop or lessen bleeding as it starts.